radespratama/radespratama/README.md

 </div>
 <br />

 Hi, I am Putu Rades Pratama 😃 from Bali, Indonesia.
-I am a Junior Software Developer and the only one developer in [DevPlayhouse](https://github.com/DevPlayhouse).
-I am prefer in Front-End Development 👏, but will try to explore everything!
+I am a Junior Software Developer and the only developer in [DevPlayhouse](https://github.com/DevPlayhouse).
+I prefer Front-End Development 👏, but I will try to explore everything!

 - 🔭 I'm currently working for myself in @devplayhouse
 - 🌱 I'm currently learning about Automation Testing, CI/CD, Remix JS, Typescript, Hapi JS, and Express JS.